 A unit of Chinese American women, known as “Air WACs,” recruited to serve with the Army Air Forces in World War II.
 Source

-An opinion-editorial exploring an issue specific to the experience of Chinese American women in history, organizational history, contemporary policy, and/or activism drawing from personal experience
+- An opinion-editorial exploring an issue and/or policy that impacts further documentation of the experience of Chinese American women in history,

-A film or multi-media project focused on oral histories or the stories of Chinese American women
+- A film or multi-media project based on oral histories or the stories of Chinese American women

-A proposal for a panel discussion on a particular topic connected to Chinese American women.
+- A proposal for a panel discussion on a Chinese American women historical topic or incident.

 We are also calling for short stories (no more than 5 pages) for consideration to be highlighted and read at the Day 2 Writers Workshop.